qu3vipon/drf-service-layer/README.md

 ## How to use DRF-Service-Layer in View

 ### Steps
 1. Install package
    ```python
    pip install drf-service-layer
    ```
-   > 💡 If you don't need any data when implementing business logic, skip step 2&3.
 2. Decide a type of DTO.

    > 💁 What is DTO? <br> [DTO(Data Transfer Object)](https://en.wikipedia.org/wiki/Data_transfer_object) is an object that carries data between processes. <br> In DRF-Service-Layer, DTO is an object used for transferring data necessary for your business logic.

    DTO works between views and the service layer.
-If you want to transfer any data from a view to a service, implement `@property dto` in your view that inherits GenericServiceAPIView from DRF-Service-Layer.
+If you want to transfer any data from a view to a service, implement `dto property` in your view that inherits GenericServiceAPIView from DRF-Service-Layer.
 We'll cover this shortly. <br>

    Let's implement DTO.
 There are several container types you can choose.
 If you want to validate your DTO before transfer,